cozy/cozy/README.md

 * Ownership of your data and respected privacy
 * Vendor-agnostic synchronization
 * Quick start with Google data importer (contacts and calendars)
-* Playground for developers to build new services around personal data
+* Playground for developers to build new apps around personal data

 ## Install